spawnmarvel/t-sql/README.md

 ```

 ##### Data, This type of join will return all rows from the left-hand table plus records in the right-hand table with matching values
+##### returns all rows from the left table, even if there are no matches with the right table

 * s_id	s_name	s_age	f_course	f_paid
 * 1	Jim Town	30	1	IT	200